Deepika Padukone, Ranveer Singh announce pregnancy

 The SAG Awards were streamed live on Netflix, a first for a major Hollywood award show

-Bollywood's biggest stars, Deepika Padukone and Ranveer Singh, are expecting their first child after six years of marriage, they said in an announcement on Instagram today.
+Bollywood's power couple, Deepika Padukone and Ranveer Singh, are expecting their first child after six years of marriage, they said in an announcement on Instagram today.

 The heartwarming post, the couple said 'September 2024' – indicating the expected delivery date – with illustrations of children's clothes and shoes as a border of the image.